 WMTAN Forum 2026

-On Friday June 12th, The Food Bank and its partners in the Western Massachusetts Transportation Advocacy Network (WMTAN) will host their fourth annual forum discussing issues and potential solutions regarding public transportation in the western half of the Commonwealth.
-Registration is free – reserve your spot!
+On Friday June 12th, The Food Bank and its partners in the Western Massachusetts Transportation Advocacy Network (WMTAN) hosted their fourth annual forum discussing issues and potential solutions regarding public transportation in the western half of the Commonwealth.

 Western Mass Transportation Advocacy Network Forum